ankeesler/anwork/doc/FEATURE.md

 ## Application
 - Add note command for adding a note to a task.
 - Create Anwork's CLI XML document.
+- Update app with new CLI flag interface.

 ## CLI
 - Add CLI documentation generator.